Why don't you see many bamboo bonsai at exhibits? Is "lucky bamboo" real bonsai? What is heavenly bamboo? This page has the answers.

 Bamboo is found in both tropical and temperate zones all over the world.
 There over 10,000 species!
 None are trees of any kind and are actually in the grass family of plants.

 Why don't you see many bamboo bonsai at exhibits?
-The way bamboo grows makes it difficult to create bonsai.
+The way bamboo grows makes it difficult to create good bonsai.
 First of all, they are the fastest growing plant in the world, which

 makes all types hard to control in a container.